Dope-Programmer/Golf-Race/README.md

     }
   </details>

-## 3.Update Method: Checking for Recycling.
+## 3. Update Method: Checking for Recycling.

 During update, it checks if the camera has moved enough to recycle objects.
 If it has, RecycleRow() moves the bottom row to the top, creating an endless scrolling effect.